how to keep chickens disease free

 Easy tips on raising chickens that are healthy are more hardy wherever you live.

 Keeping chickens healthy and free from disease can feel like an overwhelming challenge at times.
-But the good news is that with the right knowledge, understanding of basic poultry husbandry practices, and preventive steps, you can dramatically reduce the chances of your flock being affected by illness or parasites.
+But the good news is that with the right knowledge, understanding of basic poultry care, and preventive steps, you can dramatically reduce the chances of your flock being affected by illness or parasites.

 What are some common issues that can affect chickens?